Pascalpedro/Custodia/README.md

 ### Custodia: a robust and Scalable Enterprise-Grade Web app with Enhanced Security.
 ---
 In today's fast-paced digital economy, businesses face the pressing challenge of delivering secure, scalable, and responsive web services that can adapt to changing market demands.
-Introducing the Secure and Scalable Flask Microservice, a cutting-edge solution that combines the power of Flask, Docker, ngrok, and Auth0 to revolutionize the way you build and deploy your web-based applications.
+Introducing the Secure and Scalable Flask Microservice `Custodia`, a cutting-edge solution that combines the power of Flask, Docker, ngrok, and Auth0 to revolutionize the way you build and deploy your web-based applications.

-As businesses strive to stay ahead of the competition, the need for a reliable and secure web service infrastructure has become increasingly critical.
-Our Secure and Scalable Flask Microservice addresses this crucial requirement by providing a comprehensive and scalable solution that can be tailored to the unique needs of your organization.
+As businesses strive to stay ahead of the competition, the need for a reliable and secure web service infrastructure has become increasingly critical. `Custodia` addresses this crucial requirement by providing a comprehensive and scalable solution that can be tailored to the unique needs of your organization.

 At the core of this project is a Flask-based web service, a lightweight and flexible Python framework that forms the backbone of the application's functionality.
 To ensure secure access to this service, we have integrated ngrok, a secure tunneling solution that creates an encrypted channel which allows controlled access to the web service.
 This approach safeguards your web service from direct exposure, shielding it from potential threats and enabling secure access for your users.

-To further strengthen the security of our Secure Flask Microservice, we have incorporated Auth0, a leading identity and access management (IAM) platform.
+To further strengthen the security of `Custodia`, we have incorporated Auth0, a leading identity and access management (IAM) platform.
 Auth0 handles user management, authentication, and authorization, ensuring that only authorized individuals can access the application's features and data, providing an additional layer of protection for your business-critical information.

-The Secure and Scalable Flask Microservice is built using Docker containerization, a technology that enables the efficient deployment and scaling of your web service across multiple environments.
+`Custodia` is built using Docker containerization, a technology that enables the efficient deployment and scaling of your web service across multiple environments.
 By containerizing the Flask app, we have created a highly portable and scalable solution that can be easily managed and deployed, allowing your business to adapt quickly to changing market conditions and user demands.

 With the integration of Nginx as a reverse proxy and Gunicorn as the application server, we have implemented a robust and high-availability architecture that can handle increased traffic and ensure the seamless operation of your web service.

-By combining these powerful components, we have created a Secure Flask Microservice that offers the following key benefits:
+By combining these powerful components, we created Custodia that offers the following key benefits:

 - **Secure Communication**: The ngrok tunneling service provides a secure, encrypted channel for accessing the Flask web service, protecting it from direct internet exposure.
 - **Enhanced Security and Robust Authentication**: The secure VPN tunneling with ngrok, integration with Auth0 for user management and authentication, and the containerized and microservice-based architecture enhance the overall security posture of the web service, protecting it from potential threats and unauthorized access.